-Parameter Description The total number of available databases in the SQL Server instance.
-Databases This icon displays an alarm when one or more of the databases becomes unavailable, any database has not been backed up in the last few days.
-For details about handling the alarms, see Recent Backups Alarm on page 176 and Database Unavailable Alarm on page 176.
-The total number of data files in all databases of the SQL Server instance.
-Data Files The disk icon represents the total percentage of currently used space within the entire capacity of all data files that reside on all databases.
+Parameter Description Databases The total number of available databases in the SQL Server instance.
+This icon displays an alarm when one or more of the databases becomes unavailable, or if any database has not been backed up in the last few days.
+For details about handling these alarms, see Recent Backups Alarm on page 173 and Database Unavailable Alarm on page 173.
+Data Space The total number of data files in all databases of the SQL Server instance.
+The disk icon represents the total percentage of currently used space within the entire capacity of all data files that reside on all databases.
 The total percentage is also displayed in text at the bottom of this section, below the text that displays the physical size of data files space used.
-Data Files File Groups: 11 817 MB Data files space Data file percentage
+Data Space Output Data Space Utilization Log Space The log files in all databases of the SQL Server instance.
+The total percentage is also displayed in text.
+Log space 13 % Utilization